Nina Grønlykke Mollerup

 My research revolves around media and their role in societal changes, particularly in the context of conflict and repression with a focus on the disenfranchised and actors who challenge the status quo.
 I am specialised in the Middle East and have conducted ethnographic fieldworks in Egypt, Syria and the Öresund Region.

 I have a degree in anthropology from University of Copenhagen (2009).
 I have taught anthropology, visual methods and social structures in the Middle East.
-I am co-convener of the e-seminar series under Media Anthropology Network of the European Association of Social Anthropologists (www.media-anthropology.net/).
-I participate in the research projects, DIGINAUTS and Images of Conflict, Conflicting Images.
+I am co-organiser of the e-seminar series under Media Anthropology Network of the European Association of Social Anthropologists (www.media-anthropology.net/).
+I participate in the research projects, DIGINAUTS and Archiving the Future: Re-Collections of Syria in War and Peace.

 My current postdoc project, Navigating uncertainties, making places familiar: Migrants’ media use during flight, arrival and beyond, is part of DIGINAUTS and runs from October 2018-September 2020.